Last Updated on March 25, 2023 by Igor Karni

 Great Smoky Mountains National Park is a national park located in the southeastern United States, ranging between the states of Tennessee and North Carolina.
 The park includes the ridgeline of the Great Smoky Mountains, which are part of the Blue Ridge Mountains, a division of the Appalachian Mountain chain.
 Great Smoky Mountains National Park is the most visited national park in the United States and encompasses 816 square miles (2114 square kilometers) of land.

-If you’re interested in taking an e-bike trip in the Great Smoky Mountains National Park, this article will provide all the information you need to prepare!
+If you’re interested in visiting the Great Smoky Mountains National Park by electric bike, this article will provide all the information you need to prepare!

 Are e-bikes allowed in Great Smoky Mountains National Park?